Cégep de l'Outaouais

-Cégep de l'Outaouais (formerly known as Collège de l'Outaouais) is the biggest public college (CEGEP) in the Outaouais region.
-It is located in the city of Gatineau, Quebec, Canada.
+Cégep de l'Outaouais (formerly known as Collège de l'Outaouais) is a Canadian college.
+It is the biggest public college (CEGEP) in the Outaouais region and is located in the city of Gatineau, Quebec.
 In 2002, about 75% of the region's high school graduates had been admitted to the institution.
-As of 2012 there are over 5,000 students attending the college.
+As of 2012 there were over 5,000 students attending the college.
+2017 saw similar student numbers; that year also saw the 70,000th student graduate from the college.

 Partnership

 The College of General and Vocational Education is affiliated with the ACCC, and CCAA.

 Campus

 The Cégep provides teaching in French and consists of two separate, sister entities.
 The main campus, Gabrielle-Roy, is located on Boulevard de la Cité-des-Jeunes in the Hull sector.
 The second campus, Felix-Leclerc, is located in the Gatineau sector on Boulevard de la Gappe.
 There is also a third much smaller campus called Louis-Reboul located on Boulevard Sacré-Coeur in the downtown sector.

 History

-The institution of what would become the CEGEP de l'Outaouais was founded in 1967 when the Quebec government under the Union Nationale with Daniel Johnson Sr. as premier, implemented a network of CEGEPs, a college educational level to replace classic courses that were abolished during the Quiet Revolution Era.
+The institution of what would become the CEGEP de l'Outaouais was founded in 1967.
+The Quebec government under the Union Nationale with Daniel Johnson Sr. as premier, implemented a network of 12 CEGEPs, a college educational level to replace classic courses that were abolished during the Quiet Revolution Era.
 During this time it incorporated several institutions that were previously under the jurisdiction of the Roman Catholic Church.
 It included the Institut de Technologie de Hull, the Collège classique Marguerite-D'Youville, for girls, the Collège classique Marie-Médiatrice, for boys, the École normale de Hull, the Institut familiale de Hull and finally the École des Infirmières de l'Hopital Sacré-Coeur.
-It was known until 1975 as the CEGEP de Hull, then as the CEGEP de l'Outaouais up until 1984, when it changed to Collège de l'Outaouais.
+It was known until 1975 as the CEGEP de Hull.
+It was then known as the CEGEP de l'Outaouais up until 1984, when it changed to Collège de l'Outaouais.
 In 2004, the name Cégep de l'Outaouais was restored.